Event ID 4624 explained: Windows successful logon and LogonType reference

 <Data Name="LogonGuid">{...}</Data>

 The Subject* fields are the security context that requested the logon (often S-1-5-18 for SYSTEM during service starts).
 The Target* fields are the identity that ended up authenticated.
-Confusing these costs analysts hours.
+Confusing the two costs analysts hours.
+I have watched a senior analyst escalate on a Subject that turned out to be SYSTEM running an internal service.
+Read both, twice, before you make the call.

-A 4624 with LogonType 10 from an external IP at 03:00 on a Sunday tells a different story than 50 LogonType 3 events from a backup server at 02:00.
+A 4624 with LogonType 10 from an external IP at 03:00 on a Sunday tells a very different story than 50 LogonType 3 records from a backup server at 02:00.

 What to chain it with